DazWilkin/gcp-exporter/README.md

   -collector.artifact_registry.disable
     	Disables the metrics collector for the Artifact Registry -collector.cloud_run.disable
-    	Disables the metrics collector for the Cloud Run -collector.compute.disable
+    	Disables the metrics collector for Cloud Run -collector.compute.disable
-    	Disables the metrics collector for the Compute -collector.endpoints.disable
+    	Disables the metrics collector for Compute Engine -collector.endpoints.disable
-    	Disables the metrics collector for the Cloud Endpoints Services -collector.eventarc.disable
+    	Disables the metrics collector for Cloud Endpoints -collector.eventarc.disable
-    	Disables the metrics collector for the Cloud Eventarc -collector.functions.disable
+    	Disables the metrics collector for Cloud Eventarc -collector.functions.disable
-    	Disables the metrics collector for the Cloud Functions -collector.iam.disable
+    	Disables the metrics collector for Cloud Functions -collector.iam.disable
-    	Disables the metrics collector for the Cloud IAM -collector.kubernetes.config string
+    	Disables the metrics collector for Cloud IAM -collector.kubernetes.config string
-    	Specifies specific settings for the Google Kubernetes Engine (default "{\"enableClusterAndNodePoolInfoMetric\": false}") -collector.kubernetes.disable
+    	Specifies specific settings for the collector (default "{\"enableClusterAndNodePoolInfoMetric\": false}") -collector.kubernetes.disable
-    	Disables the metrics collector for Google Cloud Engine -collector.logging.disable
+    	Disables the metrics collector for Google Kubernetes Engine (GKE) -collector.logging.disable
-    	Disables the metrics collector for the Cloud Logging -collector.monitoring.disable
+    	Disables the metrics collector for Cloud Logging -collector.monitoring.disable
-    	Disables the metrics collector for the Cloud Monitoring -collector.scheduler.disable
+    	Disables the metrics collector for Cloud Monitoring -collector.scheduler.disable
-    	Disables the metrics collector for the Cloud Scheduler -collector.storage.disable
+    	Disables the metrics collector for Cloud Scheduler -collector.storage.disable
-    	Disables the metrics collector for the Cloud Storage -endpoint string
+    	Disables the metrics collector for Cloud Storage -endpoint string
     	The endpoint of the HTTP server (default ":9402") -filter string